JetBrains/teamcity-documentation/topics/nant.md

 ## MSBuild Task for NAnt

-TeamCity NAnt runner includes a task called `msbuild` that allows NAnt to start MSBuild scripts.
+The TeamCity NAnt runner includes a task called `msbuild` that allows NAnt to start MSBuild scripts.
 TeamCity `msbuild` task for NAnt has the same set of attributes as the [NAntContrib package](http://nantcontrib.sourceforge.net) `msbuild` task.
 The MSBuild build processes started by NAnt will behave exactly as if they were launched by TeamCity MSBuild/SLN2005 build runner (that is `NUnit` and/or `NUnitTeamCity` MSBuild tasks will be added to build scripts and logs and error reports will be sent directly to the build server).

 <note>